-Action Level - The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow Treatment Technique (TT) - A required process intended to reduce the level of a contaminant in drinking water pCi/l - Picocuries per liter.
+Action Level - The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow

+Mrem - millirem roentgen equivalent in man.
+A measure of radiation dose pCi/l - Picocuries per liter.
 A measure of radiation.